 "Like a lot of other girls, I feel like right now is the time for me to discover who I am and be the best I can be so that I can find somebody and have them experience that with me," she said.
-"I just think right now I'm discovering myself, so I'm in no rush."
+"I just think right now I'm disels, Mitchell decided to take her first acting covering myself, so I'm in no rush."